shipuicom/core/README.md

 - [ ] Refactor range-slider (dosn't really work or isn't easy enough to use)
 - [ ] Refactor select component once again
+  - [ ] Support displayWith in spk-select
+  - [ ] use templates to template options and have the list inside the select

 ### Nice to haves for v1 beta